 A non-surgical neck lift is a completely non-invasive procedure that does not involve the incisions and scars of a surgical neck lift procedure.
 The most commonly undertaken type of surgical neck lift at Centre for Surgery is Morpheus8, a fractional radiofrequency microneedling treatment.
 Morpheus8 is considered the most effective non-invasive alternative to neck lift surgery.

 Can I get a neck lift without surgery?

 Neck lift surgery is no longer the only treatment option to achieve a tighter-looking neck.
 There are now a range of non-invasive treatments available to rejuvenate the appearance of an ageing neck.
-Popular treatments include botulinum toxin type A, dermal fillers, laser skin tightening and Morpheus8.
+Popular treatments include anti wrinkle injections, dermal fillers, laser skin tightening and Morpheus8.
 Many patients often prefer nonsurgical treatments as they are not keen on the idea of invasive surgery.
 However, it is important to bear in mind that these treatments are not as effective as a neck lift and the results of non-surgical treatment last for 12 to 24 months.
 A surgical neck lift can produce results lasting in excess of 5 to 10 years in most cases.

 RELATED: What is a non-surgical neck lift?